Sanctuary (Japanese TV series)

 Sanctuary (サンクチュアリ-聖域-, Sankuchuari: Seiiki) is a Japanese sports drama television series created by Kan Eguchi that premiered on Netflix on 4 May 2023.
 The series consists of eight episodes, all first released in May 2023.
+In August 2026, Tokyo Sports reported that a second season was set to begin production in fall 2026.

 The show stars Wataru Ichinose in the role of Kiyoshi Oze, an outspoken and violent young man who joins the world of professional sumo under the shikona, or ring name, Enno for the sake of money.
 The name of the series was chosen to represent the dohyō, a place where wrestlers bet on their future and which is forbidden to outsiders.

 Synopsis

 The series portrays a rookie wrestler, Enno, a debt-ridden delinquent who lives in violence and with a broken family, as he tries to make his way in the world of professional sumo.
 As he is scouted by the master of Ensho stable for his talent and physique, and climbs the ranks only for the money with no interest for sumo, he becomes the target of criticism from the sumo executives for his over-the-top personality and his lack of respect for the traditions of the sport.